UOA-CS732-SE750-Students-2024/project-group-teal-turtles/README.md

 ## Tech Stack

+### Backend
-NodeJS + Express for backend
+NodeJS + Express

 Jest for testing

 Deployed using google app engine

+### Frontend
-NextJS for frontend
+NextJS

 Jest + Playwright for testing

 Deployed using vercel

 ### API usage

-Uses Open AI API for meal generation and recipe generation
+We used Open AI API for meal generation and recipe generation

-Uses Segmind API for meal Image generation
+We used Segmind API for image generation

 ### Database

 Using [monogoDB](https://www.mongodb.com/)

-User Dao and schemas for database can be found within the data folder in backend src
+User DAO and database schemas can be found within the data folder in the backend

 ## Project Structure

 ### Frontend

-Our frontend repository structure is as follows:
+Our repository structure is as follows:

 ```
 public/